Cogmasters/concord/docs/INTERNALS.md

 ## Core Components

-### Gencodecs
+### Reflect-C

 Wrapping an API object in C can quickly get overwhelming and repetitive, considering one has to address many things modern languages take for granted, such as encoding or decoding an object with JSON.
 For this purpose, we created our own tool for wrapping and generating API objects.

-- `gencodecs/`: This folder contains definitions for code-generation, with gencodecs macros that are fed to `gencodecs/Makefile`.
-The generated code will be located at `gencodecs/discord-codecs.h` and `gencodecs/discord-codecs.c`.
+- `src/api/`: This folder contains definitions for code-generation, with macros that are fed to Reflect-C. The generated code will be located at `generated/`.

 When implementing a new API endpoint, you'll typically need to:

-1. Define the request/response structures in gencodecs
+1. Define the request/response structures in `src/api/`
 2. Generate the code with the Makefile
 3. Use the generated structures in your implementation